Do you think you need a “job” to make money?

 Now, a Google search for this term offers some confusion because it mostly lists “mystery shopping,” which is a different service we will discuss below.

-You’ll be able to perform more complex errands than if someone were say, shopping online to save time, and if you run it as a business, the legitimacy will make people more comfortable sending you out into the world with their money.
+And if you run it as a business, the legitimacy will make people more comfortable sending you out into the world with their money.

 - Starting a Business as a Personal Shopper – Entrepreneur

-28- Street Perform (Busking)
+28- Street perform (Busking)

 If you have any kind of “entertainer’s” skill, you can definitely make some money doing it on the street.